cecarlsen/TrackingToolsForUnity_DEV/README.md

 A set of tools to make camera and video projector calibration slightly easier in Unity.
 This is useful for AR/XR and projection mapping setups.
 It contains two packages: *TrackingTools* and *TrackingTools.KinectAzure*.

-Using Unity 2020.3.

 ![CalibrationDance](https://raw.githubusercontent.com/cecarlsen/TrackingToolsForUnity/master/ReadmeImages/ProjectorCameraCalibration.jpg)

+#### Dependencies
+- Unity 2021.1 (it may work with other versions, but no promises)
+- [OpenCV for Unity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) (sold on the Asset Store).
+Tested with version 2.4.7.
+- [Optional] [Azure Kinect Examples for Unity](https://assetstore.unity.com/packages/tools/integration/azure-kinect-examples-for-unity-149700) (sold on the Unity Asset Store).
+If you want to use *TrackingTools.KinectAzure*.

 ## TrackingTools
-This package depends on [OpenCV for Unity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) (sold on the Asset Store) - so for anything to work you will need to buy it and include it in your project.
-The following components (MonoBehaviours) are available:
+MonoBehaviours:

 #### WebCameraTextureProvider
 Creates and forwards a Unity WebCamTexture.

-#### CameraIntrinsicsEstimator
+#### CameraFromCheckerboardIntrinsicsEstimator
 Finds the intrinsics (internal properties) of a camera using a physical calibration board and stores it in a json file at *StreamingAssets/TrackingTools/Intrinsics/FILE_NAME.json*.

 - Use a calibration board that corresponds to the resolution of your camera.
 Find boards at *TrackingTools/CalibrationBoards/*.
 See more about printing further down.